Job Title: Staff | Programs, Outreach

 Job Responsibilities:

-• Identify youth who are gang members and those at-risk for joining gangs and intervene in their lives through case management to aid in solving current problems and preventing future ones
+- Identify youth who are gang members or at risk of joining gangs and intervene through case management to address current problems and prevent future ones.

-• Serve as linkages and support for individuals to enhance their assistance and use of opportunities and programs in the community (e.g., job programs, GED, drug treatment, and mentoring)
+- Serve as a liaison and provide support to help individuals access opportunities and programs in the community (e.g., job programs, GED, drug treatment, mentoring).

-• Participate, as necessary, in organizing responses to shootings and increasing visibility when shootings/killings take place (e.g., developing networks with other outreach program workers to coordinate an inclusive and strategic response)
+- Participate, as needed, in organizing responses to shootings and increasing visibility during incidents, including coordinating with other outreach program workers to implement an inclusive and strategic response.

-• Identify and diffuse “hot spots” for shootings and violence (e.g., conducting eyeball surveys with residents and community based organizations to identify areas frequented by potential offenders) and provide documentation
+- Identify and diffuse “hot spots” for shootings and violence (e.g., conduct eyeball surveys with residents and community-based organizations) and provide documentation.

-• Document shootings and other acts of violence prevented
+- Document shootings and other acts of violence prevented and maintain detailed client case notes.

 Essential Skills: